ALBUE/Resume/README.md

 To disable Actions on a specific repository, on the __Settings__ tab
 of this repository, navigate to __Actions__, select __Disable Actions for this repository__.
 I have done that.
 Now, I will test that this works.
 Wish me luck.
 Oops.
 I still get an error of some kind.
+However, I did get this done correctly.
+I simply directly deleted all YAML files
+under __.github/workflow__ from my repository.
+I am okay, now.
+I learned a little.